Why should Golfers do Yoga!!

 In a nutshell Yoga for Golfers

-- Develops a more focused mind to increase concentration and visualization.
+*Develops a more focused mind to increase concentration and visualisation.

 Get in the zone!!

 When dedicated golfers are making progress, hitting the ball well, and feeling on top of their game, they're "in the zone", a state of being athletes reach where thought is suspended and focus and concentration are heightened.
 Many golfers bring in the element of performance pressure and the zone disappears!!
 The conscious, analytical mind steps in and they begin to think their technique is faulty.
 They tell themselves they have to practice more, hit harder, and correct their imperfections.
 In these cases, it's usually not faulty technique but the stress of negative self-talk that disturbs the flow of concentration and impairs the physical aspects of the game.